DESIGN FOR ZERO CARBON, ZERO ENERGY

 energy modelling analysis tools

-comes a better understanding of the buildings likely patterns of behaviour, and with it, the ability to advise the design team on ways to refine the building form and fabric, so that we get to better insights of the paths that will achieve more predictable and stable and easily understood behaviours for the building in use.
+comes a better understanding of the buildings likely patterns of behaviour, and with it, the ability to advise the architect and design team on ways to refine the building form and fabric, so that we get to better insights of the paths that will achieve more predictable and stable and easily understood behaviours for the building in use.
 Using sophisticated optimisation analytical tools, we can add our extensive knowledge and expertise to help the design team:

 Develop the strategic pre-planning energy and low carbon approaches for masterplans, BREEAM outstanding buildings and even LEED compliant property that take our clients through what is becoming a legal compliance minefield is core to what we do.